senzing-garage/knowledge-base/HOWTO/aws-cognito-and-curl.md

 # How to use curl with AWS Cognito

+## NOT COMPLETE!

+Currently these instructions are a work in progress and do not produce a successful result.
+So do expect it to work, yet.

 ## Create App client in UserPool

 1. Visit [AWS Your User pools](https://console.aws.amazon.com/cognito/users)